Guiladg/HeLat-description/readme.md

 -  Titles are capitalized in every word.
 -  Religious festivals and national holidays are capitalized.
 -  Letter names are capitalized.
+-  Abbreviations: if they have vowels, they act as one word so just first letter is capitalized when needed, if they are only consonants, they act as multiple words and all of them are capitalized when needed.

 ## Abbreviations

 Abbreviations are written as in standard hebrew.
-Acronyms are written with gerşayim before the last letter (e.g. Ꜧ"K or T"Ʌ) and the optional adding of an A letter between consonants when they are traditionally pronounced (e.g. Tana"x or Raşla"ç).
+Acronyms are written with gerşayim before the last letter (e.g. ꜧ"K or T"Ʌ) and the optional adding of an A letter between consonants when they are traditionally pronounced (e.g. Tana"x or Raşla"ç).
 One word abbreviations are written with gereş after the last letter (e.g. Ad' or R').